pyrddlgym-project/pyRDDLGym/docs/rddlrepo.rst

-Registering your Own Problems and Instances
+Registering a New Domain or Instance
 ---------

 To register a new context in rddlrepository for later access: